nlahary/GoTH/README.md

-Playing with Go + HTMX.
-Tailwind and Turso if website is done
+Playing with Go (basic net/http library to learn back-end dev) + HTMX.
+Might use Tailwind and Turso if website logic is done